RIKEN-RCCS/lens3/v1/doc/admin-guide.md

 a MinIO instance.
 Moreover, modifications could be inconsistent.

 "lens3-admin" command should typically be run on the same host of Lens3-Api.
-See a help by running
-"lens3-admin -c api-config.yaml help", for the list of commands.
+See the help by running "lens3-admin -c conf.json help", for the list of commands.

 ## Design Assumptions